REDUCE EIPH (LUNG BLEEDING) IN HORSES

 The strong negative pressure necessary to inhale this amount of air (500 gallons per minute) creates a strong suction force on the alveoli.
 The alveoli are separated from the small blood vessels in the lungs (pulmonary capillaries) by a thin membrane called the pulmonary capillary membrane.
 This thin, fragile membrane is very efficient at transporting oxygen and removing waste gases and carbon dioxide between the alveoli and pulmonary capillaries because it is only about 1/100th the thickness of a human hair.

-In addition to the strong negative pressure on the alveoli side of the pulmonary capillary membrane, there’s a strong positive pressure on the other side due to significantly increased blood pressure in the pulmonary capillaries.
+In addition to the strong negative pressure on the alveoli side of the pulmonary capillary membrane, there’s strong positive pressure on the other side due to significantly increased blood pressure in the pulmonary capillaries.
 This increased blood pressure is due to an increased number of red blood cells and increased cardiac output.
-To increase the blood's oxygen carrying capacity, the number of red blood cells available is increased because the spleen contracts and releases its reservoir of red blood cells into the bloodstream.
+To increase the blood's oxygen-carrying capacity, the number of red blood cells available is increased because the spleen contracts and releases its reservoir of red blood cells into the bloodstream.

 Warm-ups are important because they help ensure that more red blood cells are available during competition.